 Check out more details about Naobian, the hassle-free Naomi setup.

 Connecting: Get your SD card and network cable plugged in and power up.
 To connect with an SSH client (like Putty), you need to know the IP address or hostname of your device.
-A standard Raspbian setup should be reachable either by the hostname "raspberrypi" or though the local domain name "raspberrypi.local".
+A standard Raspberry Pi OS setup should be reachable either by the hostname "raspberrypi" or though the local domain name "raspberrypi.local".
 If you are not able to connect, check your routers web frontend for newly connected devices.

 Go through the following steps: